Total curvature of complete surfaces in hyperbolic space: Introduction and main results

 \subsection{Integral of the inverse of the chord}

-Next we find an alternative description of the ideal defect.
-Let $C\subset \partial_\infty\mathbb H^3$ be a connected smooth simple closed curve, and consider $S=C\times(0,\infty)\subset\mathbb H^3$.
+Next we express the ideal defect in an alternative way which is not invariant, but still interesting.
+Let $C\subset \partial_\infty\mathbb H^3$ be a $\mathcal C^2$-differentiable simple closed curve, and consider $S=C\times(0,\infty)\subset\mathbb H^3$.
 We may think of $S$ as a surface with one end by closing the top end at infinity with an infinitesimally small surface.
 Then, the total curvature of $S$ equals $2\pi$, and Theorem \ref{main} applied to $S$ yields

 where $\overline{zw}$ denotes the line segment joining $z,w\in \mathbb R^2$, and $dL$ is the invariant measure on the space $A(2,1)$ of (unoriented) lines of $\mathbb R^2$, normalized as in \cite{santalo}.
 The first equality uses \eqref{dzdw}.
-The second equality follows from $dzdw=\|t-s\|dsdtdL$ where $s,t$ are arc-length parameters of $z,w$ along $L$ (cf.\cite{santalo}, equation (4.2)).
+The second equality is Proposition \ref{lemaconv}.

 As a consequence, the integral in \eqref{exemple} is invariant under M\"{o}bius transformations, which was \emph{a priori} not obvious.
-In fact, if $C$ bounds a convex domain $\Omega$, this integral is
+In fact, if $C$ bounds a convex domain $\Omega$, then \eqref{exemple} is

 where $\sigma(L\cap\Omega)$ is the chord length.
-The previous functional \eqref{corda} is one of the so-called Franklin invariants of convex sets, defined by Santal\'{o} in \cite{santalo.franklin} as a generalization of a functional introduced by Franklin with motivations from stereology (cf.\cite{franklin}).
+The previous functional \eqref{corda} is one of the so-called Franklin invariants of convex sets, defined by Santal\'{o} in \cite{santalo.franklin} as a generalization of a functional introduced by Franklin with motivations from stereology (cf.~\cite{franklin}).
 These functionals had the nice property of being invariant by dilatations.
-For instance, functional \eqref{corda} could be used to estimate, by means of line sections, the number of particles in a plane region, if these particles have the same shape but possibly different size.
+For instance, the integral \eqref{corda} could in principle be used to estimate, by means of line sections, the number of particles in a plane region, if these particles have the same shape but possibly different size.

 An immediate consequence of our results is that \eqref{corda} is in fact invariant under the M\"{o}bius group.
 An interesting question is to determine which of the Franklin functionals enjoy this bigger invariance.
-Besides, it was conjectured that the Franklin invariants are minimal for balls (cf.\cite{franklin} and \cite{santalo.franklin}).
+Besides, it was conjectured that the Franklin invariants are minimal for balls (cf.~\cite{franklin} and \cite{santalo.franklin}).
 This was shown by Franklin among ellipsoids while Santal\'{o} obtained some general non-sharp inequalities.
-As a consequence of our results, we can prove this conjecture in the plane case. \begin{coro} For a convex set $\Omega\subset\mathbb R^2$ we have
+As a consequence of our results, we can prove this conjecture in the planar case. \begin{coro} For a convex set $\Omega\subset\mathbb R^2$ we have

 where $\sigma$ is the length of the chord, and $A(2,1)$ is the space of lines.
 Equality holds in \eqref{conjectura} if and only if $\Omega$ is a round disk.
 Moreover, the left hand side of \eqref{conjectura} is invariant by M\"{o}bius transformations (keeping $\Omega$ convex). \end{coro} \begin{proof}By \eqref{exemple} we have